What is Medical Battery in healthcare?

-Medical battery is when a doctor or medical practitioner performs any procedure in a patient without the patient’s consent.
-Let me make it a breeze with an example.
-A patient is suggested myomectomy or removing fibroid in the uterus.
+The medical battery in healthcare is when a doctor or medical practitioner performs any procedure on a patient without the patient’s consent.
+An example of a medical battery in healthcare is when a patient is suggested myomectomy or removal of a fibroid in the uterus.
 The surgeon gets consent from the patient for a myomectomy.
-Later, the surgeon concludes that hysterectomy would be better in the case and goes ahead without the patient’s consent.
+Later, the surgeon concludes that a hysterectomy would be better in the case and goes ahead without the patient’s consent.
 This is a medical battery, and the patient could sue the surgeon.

 A medical battery claim should have the following elements proved

 - Actual Cause

 - Touch/ Contact

 In a medical battery lawsuit, the plaintiff must establish any of the below-mentioned arguments.

 - The medical procedure was performed without the consent of the plaintiff

 - The procedure was not an emergency one

 - No consent was obtained from the bystander authorized by the plaintiff